 - If you’re interested in becoming a supplier for our online catalog and ordering solution, eBuy, register here.
 Your information will be reviewed by our program staff.

-- View construction related opportunities in our facilities department here.
+- View construction related opportunities in our Projects and Infrastructure Modernization Division here.

 How to do Business with Berkeley Lab

 Download Procurement’s Doing Business with Lawrence Berkeley National Laboratory for more information about:

 - The responsibilities for procurement within the Laboratory

 - The rules and regulations the Laboratory must comply with